RxSwiftCommunity/RxController/document/chapter4-viewmodel.md

 Many additional steps must be added with frequent data exchanging among child view models and the parent view model.
 For these reasons, **`events` is recommended to change data among a view model and its child view models.**

-**All events is recommended to be defined in the top of the parent view model.**
+**All events is recommended to be defined in the top of the common view model.**

 ```swift
 struct InfoEvent {